jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 Calling **done** we indicate that the lifecycle sequence should continue.

-Once we built our views and animations, how we make sure they will run smooth?
-We basically need to **hint** the browser which elements will require GPU acceleration, give it **time** so it can upgrade them, **animate** and when the animations are done, **remove hints** to free up resources since they are no longer needed.
+To make sure out animations will run smooth, we need to **hint** the browser which elements will require GPU acceleration, give it **time** so it can upgrade them, **animate** and when the animations are done, **remove hints** to free up resources since they are no longer needed.

 ## will-change